By Tim Lambert

 Worthing was made a borough in 1890.
 By then it had a population of around 16,000.
 However, in 1893 there was an outbreak of typhoid in Worthing which killed 188 people.
 In 1896 the first public library opened in Worthing.

-In 1901 Worthing gained an electricity supply and in 1908 it gained a museum and art gallery.
+In 1901 Worthing gained an electricity supply.
+Worthing Museum and Art Gallery opened in 1908.

 In the early 20th century Worthing flourished as a seaside town and the population grew rapidly.
 By the late 1930s, it was estimated to be 62,000.
 The Dome was built in 1910.
 The Connaught Theatre was built in 1914.
 The Pavilion Theatre followed in 1926.